Measurable bounded cohomology of measured groupoids: Introduction

 \begin{intro_prop} Let $G$ be a locally compact group and let $H<G$ be a closed subgroup.
 Let $E$ be a coefficient $G$-module in the sense of Monod.
 If we endow $E$ with the structure of measurable coefficient $G \ltimes G/H$-module coming from the $G$-action, then we have isometric isomorphisms

 In particular, when $H$ is amenable the cohomology vanishes identically when the degree is greater than or equal to one. \end{intro_prop}

+When $G$ is a higher rank simple Lie group and $(X,\mu)$ is a standard Borel probability $G$-space, Proposition \ref{proposition_homogeneous_semidirect_product}, together with the Stuck-Zimmer theorem \cite[Theorem 2.1]{stuck:zimmer}, implies that the bounded cohomology of the semidirect groupoid $G \ltimes X$ boils down the usual bounded cohomology of a suitable lattice $\Gamma< G$ (Corollary \ref{cor_stuck_zimmer}).

-Another important consequence of the exponential law is the vanishing of the degree $2$ measurable bounded cohomology for the semidirect groupoid of either a higher rank lattice (Proposition \ref{proposition_irreducible_higher_rank}) or an irreducible lattice in a product (Proposition \ref{proposition_lattice_products}).
-Those results are deeply related to the vanishing of the parametrized class introduced by the authors in \cite{sarti:savini:2} (Remark \ref{remark_vanishing_parametrized}).
+Another important consequence of the exponential law is the vanishing of the degree $2$ measurable bounded cohomology for the semidirect groupoid of either the Thompson group $F$ (Corollary \ref{corollary_thompson}), a higher rank lattice (Proposition \ref{proposition_irreducible_higher_rank}) or an irreducible lattice in a product (Proposition \ref{proposition_lattice_products}).
+The latter results are deeply related to the vanishing of the parametrized class introduced by the authors \cite{sarti:savini:2} (Remark \ref{remark_vanishing_parametrized}).